 Manufacturers create composite boards from a combination of artificial materials, recycled wood particles, and other additives to provide reinforcement.
 Some brands use entirely artificial materials to eliminate the opportunity for rot and decay.

 Here are some of the most popular composite decking materials used today.

 High-density polyethylene (HDPE) is a heat-reflective, waterproof, and incredibly durable material used on its own and as part of a wood-HDPE blend for deck boards.
 Many manufacturers recycle their HDPE from plastic shopping bags, milk jugs, and other sources of used materials.

-Over the years, HDPE technology has evolved to result in stronger, better-looking decks.
+Over the years, HDPE technology has evolved to result in stronger, better-looking synthetic decks.
 HDPE requires no staining or painting and is often designed to resemble the natural color and grain variances of natural lumber.
-But because HDPE-only boards contain no organic material, they won’t rot or attract pests.
+Additionally, HDPE decks require less treatment for cracks and weathering than traditional wooden decks.
+Lastly, because HDPE-only boards contain one-hundred percent synthetic material, they won’t rot or attract pests.

 LOW MAINTENANCE • MOLD, MILDEW & PEST PROOF • MIMICS REAL WOOD APPEARANCE

 True composite deck boards are made of a combination of recycled natural timbers and HDPE.
 We stock capped composite, meaning the natural core of each board is surrounded by a protective shell of HDPE plastic.
 Capping on all sides of each board with artificial materials results in a nearly impenetrable shell against pests.